Redundancy Is All You Need (for CSP Sparsification): Introduction

 In this work, we obtain sparsifiers encompassing both these generalizations via a unified approach to sparsification of \emph{non-linear} codes.
 The resulting sparsifiers for CSPs have \emph{optimal asymptotic size} up to polylogarithmic factors, for \emph{every choice of predicate} defining the CSP.
 In other words, we \emph{pinpoint the optimal extent to which an arbitrary CSP can be sparsified.}\footnote{In this work we focus on the \emph{existence} of sparsifiers, which is already highly non-trivial (e.g., \cite{khanna2024Code,butti2020Sparsificationa} are also non-algorithmic).
 Future directions (and barriers) for algorithmic aspects are briefly discussed in Sections~\ref{subsec:open-questions} and~\ref{sec:conclusion}.}

-\subsection{Non-linear code sparsification}
+\subsection{Non-linear Code Sparsification}

 We first state our result for codes as it is very general and crisply stated, and then turn to the consequences and further new results for CSPs.
-For a non-linear code $C \subseteq \{0,1\}^m$, an $\eps$-sparsifier (for a parameter $\eps \in (0,1)$) is a weight function $w : [m] \to \R_{\ge 0}$ such that for every codeword $c$, adding up the weights of its nonzero positions, i.e., $\sum_i w(i) c_i$, is an accurate estimate of the Hamming weight of $c$ (i.e., $\sum_i c_i$) to within a $(1 \pm \eps)$ multiplicative factor (Definition~\ref{def:SPR-code}).
+For a non-linear code\footnote{Such a problem can be equivalently phrased as the sparsification of \emph{set families}.
+However, we find the code framework notationally more convenient for our applications.} $C \subseteq \{0,1\}^m$, an $\eps$-sparsifier (for a parameter $\eps \in (0,1)$) is a weight function $w : [m] \to \R_{\ge 0}$ such that for every codeword $c$, adding up the weights of its nonzero positions, i.e., $\sum_i w(i) c_i$, is an accurate estimate of the Hamming weight of $c$ (i.e., $\Ham(c) :=\sum_i c_i$) to within a $(1 \pm \eps)$ multiplicative factor (Definition~\ref{def:SPR-code}).
 The goal is to minimize the support of $w$ (i.e., the number of nonzero entries $w(i)$), and the minimum value is called $\eps$-sparsifiability of $C$ and is denoted $\SPR(C,\eps)$.
 One of our main results is an upper bound on the sparsifiability in terms of a natural combinatorial parameter of the code called its \emph{non-redundancy} $\NRD(C)$, defined as follows: \begin{quote} $\NRD(C)$ is the size of the largest subset of indices $I \subseteq [m]$ such that for each $i \in I$, there is a codeword $c \in C$ with $c_i=1$ and $c_{i'}=0$ for $i' \in I \setminus \{i\}$. \end{quote} In other words, if we imagine the code as a matrix whose rows are codewords, its non-redundancy is largest square submatrix which is a permutation matrix.